-The mission of the Pierce County Medical Examiner's Office is to serve the public through the investigation of sudden, unexplained, suspicious, and violent deaths by providing thorough, consistent, and impartial investigations that provide information to assist in serving justice, improving public safety, and protecting public health.
+The mission of the Pierce County Medical Examiner's Office is to serve the public through the investigation of sudden, unexplained, suspicious, and violent deaths by facilitating the recovery of organs and tissue to benefit the living, while providing thorough, consistent, impartial, and independent medicolegal death investigations.

 The Medical Examiner's Office operates by the authority of the laws of the State of Washington for the purpose of making a determination of the cause and manner of death, and investigates those deaths occurring in Pierce County, which are under their jurisdiction and are of concern to public health, safety and welfare.
 This includes all violent or otherwise unnatural deaths and deaths of apparent natural causes that occur suddenly or under suspicious or unexplained circumstances.